Argus

 The problem

 M&A diligence is repetitive, high-stakes, and document-heavy.
 Junior associates spend hours issue-spotting NDAs and SPAs against playbooks that rarely change.
-LawAgent asks: what if a retrieval pipeline could do the first pass — flagging weak clauses, proposing missing provisions, and citing its sources — so lawyers spend their time on judgment, not pattern-matching?
+Argus asks: what if a retrieval pipeline could do the first pass — flagging weak clauses, proposing missing provisions, and citing its sources — so lawyers spend their time on judgment, not pattern-matching?

 What I built